thxv3n0lvl/lighter-farm/README.md

 This repo is not an official LiteFarm project but a personal migration to use a different set of tools and demostrate how cute the Hexagonal Architecture looks when it's used with NestJs and TypeScript.

+## Objectives

+- use Hexagonal Architecture and Ports and Adapters
+- use NestJs / TypeScript
+- reduce the amount of endpoints than the original project
+- create a structured DB with standardized set of practices throughout its assets
+- generate unit and component tests with enough functional coverage

+## Out of scope
+- a 1:1 migration from the actual LiteFarm backend but a rewrite version using different practices and tools
+- make it useful with the frontend

 ## Installation

 ```bash